portugueslab/xiao_et_al/README.md

 And the following script folders:
  - `stytra_protocols`: Stytra scripts used for running the freely swimming, omr and imaging experiments
- - `behavior_analysis`: scripts for running the analysis of the freely swimming experiments and the OMR experiments.
+ - `behavior_analysis`: scripts for running the analysis of the freely swimming experiments and the OMR experiments
- - `ot_imaging_analysis`: scripts for running the analysis of the imaging experiments.
+ - `ot_imaging_analysis`: scripts for running the analysis of the imaging experiments

 ## Stytra stimulation protocols
 The following experiment scripts were used to run experiments with `stytra==0.8.26`:
- - `trackingfish_nostim_exp.py`: script for running the no stimulation, freely swimming larvae experiments reported in Fig.3 and Fig.S3.
+ - `trackingfish_nostim_exp.py`: script for running the no stimulation, freely swimming larvae experiments reported in Fig.S6
- - `OMR_visual_acuity_random_grating_distance.py`: script for running the curve of contrast for the OMR response in embedded fish reported in Fig.3 and Fig.S3.
+ - `OMR_visual_acuity_random_grating_distance.py`: script for running the curve of contrast for the OMR response in embedded fish reported in Fig.3 and Fig.S6
+ - `E0070_v04_flashing_rad_simple.py`: script used for running under the lightsheet microscope the receptive field estimation experiments reported in Fig.3

  ## Behavior data analysis:
- - `freely_swimming_analysis.py`: script for analyzing the no stimulation, freely swimming larvae experiments reported in Fig.3 and Fig.S3.
+ - `freely_swimming_analysis.py`: script for analyzing the no stimulation, freely swimming larvae experiments reported in Fig.S6
- - `omr_analysis.py`: script for analyzing the curve of contrast for the OMR response in embedded fish reported in Fig.3 and Fig.S3.
+ - `omr_analysis.py`: script for analyzing the curve of contrast for the OMR response in embedded fish reported in Fig.3 and Fig.S6

  ## Lightsheet imaging data analysis:
  Code for replicating the analysis of the functional imaging dataset can be found in the [`ot_imaging_analysis`](https://github.com/portugueslab/xiao_et_al/tree/main/ot_imaging_analysis) folder.
 To run the analysis: